-If you feel the power of Desktop Metal’s claim that it’s reinventing how metal parts are manufactured, you’re not alone.
-Some of the biggest names in manufacturing and venture capital—BMW Group, GV (formerly Google Ventures), GE, Stratasys, and New Enterprise Associates—have bought into the company’s vision of making metal 3D printing more affordable, more accessible, and much, much faster.
+If you can feel the power of Desktop Metal’s claim that it’s reinventing how metal parts are manufactured, you’re not alone.
+Some of the biggest names in manufacturing and venture capital—Ford Motor Company, BMW Group, GV (formerly Google Ventures), GE, Stratasys, and New Enterprise Associates—have bought into the company’s vision of making metal 3D printing more affordable, more accessible, and much, much faster.
 That’s largely because Desktop Metal has developed an innovative metal 3D printer, the Production System, which it calls the “fastest 3D printing system for mass production of high-resolution metal parts.”

 Based on a new approach to metal 3D printing called Single Pass Jetting (SPJ), the DM Production System™ is said to build metal parts in a matter of minutes, instead of hours.
-It operates at speeds of up to 8,200 cubic centimeters per hour, which the company says is 100 times faster than laser-based systems.
-The technology also doesn’t require tooling, further reducing the time needed to make complex metal parts.
+It prints at speeds of up to 8,200 cubic centimeters per hour, which the company says is 100 times faster than laser-based systems (see sidebar below).

-Desktop Metal (www.DesktopMetal.com) has garnered more than $200 million in funding from investors enamored with the prospect of mass producing strong, functional, and high-quality metal parts at unprecedented speeds.
+Desktop Metal has raised more than $277 million in funding from investors enamored with the prospect of mass producing strong, functional, and high-quality metal parts at unprecedented speeds.
 The Burlington, Massachusetts-based company is on a mission to make metal 3D printing more affordable and accessible, from prototyping through mass production, and has launched two systems—the DM Studio System™ and DM Production System™—to make those goals a reality.

 The Studio System, designed to bring metal 3D printing to an engineer’s desk or the shop floor, is a complete platform that includes a printer, a debinder, and a sintering furnace.
 Desktop Metal began shipping the Studio System to early customers—including Google’s Advanced Technology and Products (ATAP) group—in December as part of its Pioneers Program roll-out.
-The Production System, designed for mass production of metal 3D printed parts, is scheduled to begin shipping in early 2019.
+The Production System, designed for mass production of metal 3D printed parts, is currently in development and is scheduled to begin shipping in 2019.